ovh/docs/pages/cloud/dedicated/megaraid_config/guide.en-sg.md

 ---
-title: 'Configuring MegaRAID for RAID Level 0'
+title: Configuring MegaRAID for RAID Level 0
 slug: using-the-maximum-amount-of-disk-space
 excerpt: "Find out how to configure RAID 0 in order to use your server's entire disk space"
-section: 'Server Management'
+section: RAID and disks
 ---

 **Last updated 8th July 2022**